-It is crucial to carry out credit and reference checks; this significantly reduces the risk of ending up with a bad tenant.
-A check will highlight any potential threat to your investment.
+Carrying out credit and reference checks is crucial; this significantly reduces the risk of ending up with a bad tenant.
+A check will also highlight any potential threat to your investment.

-No monthly charges or set up fee, pay for what you need, when you need it, at a discount.
+No monthly charges or set-up fees; pay for what you need, when you need it, at a discount.

 Benefits of tenant credit and referencing Check